© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 RAF Sawbridgeworth World War II airfield defences is a scheduled monument protected by Historic England under reference 1020978.
 View the official record →

-RAF Sawbridgeworth is a World War II airfield located in Hertfordshire, England, which served as an operational base during the Second World War.
+RAF Sawbridgeworth is a World War II airfield in Hertfordshire that was defended by a range of anti-aircraft and anti-invasion fortifications typical of operational RAF stations during the period of intense German air attack.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020978.

 RAF Sawbridgeworth World War II airfield defences is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020978.